 In part 1 of this blog series, we highlighted the wide spectrum of requirements imposed by real-time analytics use cases and data sources on the underlying OLAP (OnLine Analytical Processing) platform.
-For example, supporting all those use cases means we need a system that has the ability to support extremely high throughput with low query latency and at the same time provide high query accuracy – in the presence of data duplication and real-time updates.
+For example, supporting all those use cases means we need a system that can support extremely high throughput with low query latency and at the same time provide high query accuracy – in the presence of data duplication and real-time updates.
 Similarly, the same system must be able to ingest data from all kinds of data sources, handle unstructured data and real-time upserts.
 While there are different ways of solving each such problem scenario, ideally we want one unified platform that can be easily customized.

-Enter Apache Pinot – a system that was purpose-built for supporting analytical use cases at scale and which has evolved over time to a highly customizable platform.
+Enter Apache Pinot – a system that was purpose-built for supporting analytical use cases at scale and which has evolved to a highly customizable platform.
 In this blog, we will understand at a high level the different capabilities of Apache Pinot that satisfy all of the requirements mentioned in part 1 of the blog.